scverse/scvi-tools/docs/index.rst

 These models are able to simultaneously perform many downstream tasks such as learning low-dimensional cell representations, harmonizing datasets from different experiments, and identifying differential expressed features ([Boyeau19]_).
 By levaraging advances in stochastic optimization, these models scale to millions of cells.
 We invite you to explore these models in our :doc:`tutorials <tutorials>`.

-* If you find these models useful for you research, please consider citing the respective publication.
+* If you find a model useful for you research, please consider citing the corresponding publication.

 .. toctree::
    :maxdepth: 1